davyLSDev/golanglearning/prepForInterview/tdd/README.md

 * reflect.DeepEqual is *NOT* type safe, the code will still compile even if you do s/th silly.
 For instance comparing a slice to a string will still compile; this makes no sense.

+* make allows to create a slice with a starting capacity

 ### godoc

 Very useful utility which serves up go documentation for my system